 The School’s compulsory day runs from 8.30am – 4.00pm.
 This gives us the opportunity to offer additional time for English and Maths along with a curriculum with real breadth and depth, and for students to apply their learning to real life projects.

 There is also a breakfast club and an extensive enrichment programme running outside of the compulsory day.

 We believe that students learn effectively in different ways.
 Our curriculum is designed to ensure students are stretched, challenged and supported in their learning in every lesson, every day.
 Our enrichment programme is also bespoke to develop students’ skills, talents and interests.

 Our SENCO and the Teaching Assistant Team lead on ensuring the curriculum meets the needs of our students.
 Half-termly reviews of progress and attainment highlight those students who require more focused support in the following half term.

 Our higher attaining students also work with the Personalisation Team to ensure they continue to make exceptional progress.

 I live outside the area you are planning to serve.
 Can I still apply to send my children to your school?

 Yes.
-We welcome all parents and children from the surrounding areas who support our vision and ethos and wish to be part of our school community.
-We do not have a catchment area – we will admit pupils using the normal admissions and oversubscription criteria other Surrey secondary schools use.
+We do not have a catchment area – we will admit pupils using the admissions and oversubscription criteria based primarily on distance from the school.
+Students typically live within 2 miles of the school, as measured on a straight line basis.
 Further details can be found on our admissions page.